-Proxies are not new to us.
-We use them for personal and business needs for years.
+Proxies are not new to us: We use them for personal and business needs.
 But the term “mobile proxy” is quite new.
-And, therefore, not many Internet users understand the specifics and use cases of this type of proxies.
-So let’s clarify all the details and see how you can utilize mobile proxies.
+Therefore, not many internet users understand the specifics and use cases of this type of proxies.
+Let’s clarify all the details and see how you can utilize mobile proxies.

 What is a mobile proxy?

 Thus, mobile proxies are always authentic.
 They will provide you with real IP addresses and make you undetectable since you’ll appear as a resident of a country you’ve chosen to connect to.

 If the previous user who had your current IP was doing something suspicious online, Google would flag this address.
 Then the next time someone using it will want to search for something, Google will make them go through the CAPTCHA.

 A mobile proxy will help you avoid this predicament since it will mask your real current IP address with another one that is clean and is not flagged as suspicious by Google.
 And if you want to ensure that you will never encounter CAPTCHA or get any issues because of the mobile IP you have, you can stick to individual mobile proxies.
 Exclusive proxies will belong solely to you, and you will be the only person using them.

 Mobile proxies for managing multiple social media accounts

 If you're a social media manager, you'll definitely find mobile proxies useful.
 As you log out of one account and log into another, your IP address remains the same if you’re connected directly to your mobile or wireless network.
 It will create problems for you because social media platforms are trying to stop users from creating multiple accounts.

 That’s why fake profiles you’re using for social media marketing will most likely get blocked if you’re logging into them with the same IP address.
 It will indicate that these accounts belong to the same person, and social media platform will ban them.